The library has a VHS Digitization Station that can be used to transfer home videos to DVD.

 So far we haven’t had a problem but if you are concerned that your VHS tape might get damaged, you should consider taking your tape to a professional service that offers a safety guaranty.

-How long does it take to digitize a VHS recording?
+How long does it take to digitize a video recording?

-What if I want to record portions of a VHS recording?
+What if I want to record portions of a video recording?

 The software has an Advanced Mode that allows you to record portions of recordings from one or more tapes.
 Advanced Mode also lets you add transitions, special effects and text to the digitized file.
 If you are burning to DVD, Advanced Mode also lets you create custom disc menus.